-To get the best yield possible, you want to only select cuttings from a healthy part of the plant, free of pests and diseases.
-I like to choose side-shoots from areas that have lots of foliage so they won’t be missed.
+To get the best yield possible, you want only to select cuttings from a healthy part of the plant, free of pests and diseases.
+I like to choose side shoots from areas with lots of foliage so they won’t be missed.

 Take Your Cutting

-Grab a sharp knife and disinfect it with soapy water and then rubbing alcohol.
-Cut a piece of softwood stem that has no flowers or buds on it.
+Grab a sharp knife, disinfect it with soapy water, and then with rubbing alcohol.
+Cut a softwood stem with no flowers or buds on it.
 The cutting should be 3-4 inches long.

-Once you have your cutting, immediately wrap it in a moist paper towel.
+Once you have your cutting, immediately wrap it in a moist paper towel or place it in a bucket or cup of water.
 Keep your lavender cutting cool until you are ready to plant it.
 Ideally, you should plant this cutting within 24 hours after taking it.